dortania/OpenCore-Install-Guide/post-install/iservices.md

 * BIOS
 * macOS: System Preferences -> Network -> Ethernet -> Advanced -> MAC Address
 * Windows: Settings -> Network & Internet -> Ethernet -> Ethernet -> Physical MAC Address

+* **Note**: en0 can be either Wifi, ethernet or even Thunderbolt, adapt the above example to your situation.

 Some users have even gone as far as using real Apple MAC Address dumps for their config, for this guide we'll be using our real MAC Address but note that this is another option.